getyoti/yoti-drupal/Readme.md

 $ ./install-drupal.sh drupal-7-dev
 ```

+After the command has finished running, go to <https://localhost:7008>.

 ### Xdebug

 To enable Xdebug, install using the debug container:
 ```shell
 ./install-drupal.sh drupal-7-debug
 ```

+After the command has finished running, go to <https://localhost:7009>.

 To use Xdebug in an IDE, map the `/var/www/html/sites/all/modules/yoti` volume to the module directory on the host machine.